 Thread is so pretty

 5. What's one of your most favorite DIY projects you've turned out for your home lately?

 My favorite project so far, is the giant chalkboard we (Ben) made for True's room.
 I wanted something to look like a canvas on a wall, so we bought a plain, solid door, had it cut to 3'6'' x 4'.
 Ben primed and painted it with chalkboard paint and "voila!"
 The girls have their own personal canvas.
 We play school on it, color on it, use it to make backgrounds for pictures... it is just wonderful!

 6. What are some important everyday rituals at home?

 We have a few things we try to do every day.
 First, I make sure to pray with my girls every morning.
 Second, we draw or color in a family sketchbook together.
 It is important to create together, not just let them color by themselves.
 Third, we try to eat together as a family.
 Ben is a dietitian, so eating healthy is very important in our house.
 Eating together helps us model good eating habits for our girls.
 True and Brave both love to each broccoli, cauliflower, carrots, you name the vegetable... they love it!
 Sometimes, True will even ask for bell peppers for breakfast!

 Vintage French bistro chairs around the dining table

 7. Do you have a favorite piece of furniture or decorative item in your home?
 Tell us about this item.

-13. What Home & Garden blogs or websites inspire you the most?
+10. What are your favorite Home & Garden blogs or websites?

 Don't miss our previous Show & Tell Home Tours: